TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

     objects::

         public function updateAction(\MyVendor\BlogExample\Domain\Model\Blog $blog) {
-            // object will be automaticly persisted
+            // object will be automatically persisted
         }

     At first this is very in transparent and difficult to understand.